daniyalk17/neural-network-from-scratch/README.md

 This repository implements a neural network from scratch in Python, based on concepts from the [MTC Workshop](https://github.com/Muslim-Tech-Collaborative-UCSD) by [Zahir Ali](https://github.com/zahiraIi)

 ## Overview
-[Brief description of what your neural network does - e.g., "A fully-connected neural network implementation for classification tasks with forward propagation, backpropagation, and gradient descent optimization."]
+A fully-connected neural network implementation for classification tasks with forward propagation, backpropagation, and gradient descent optimization.

 ## Tools & Dependencies
 - **Python**